studyhub-co/studyhub/README.md

 #### Interpreter environment

 Instead of the console, you can use your favorite IDE to cover the next steps.
-All commands runs from project's root directory.
+All commands run from the project's root directory.

 **Windows**

 Python py-mini-racer application do not support Windows.
-So recommended to run in a [WSL](https://docs.microsoft.com/en-us/windows/wsl/) (Windows Subsystem for Linux).
+So recommended running in a [WSL](https://docs.microsoft.com/en-us/windows/wsl/) (Windows Subsystem for Linux).
 Steps to install [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Recommended [Ubuntu 18.04 LTS](https://aka.ms/wsl-ubuntu-1804) image to [install](https://docs.microsoft.com/en-us/windows/wsl/install-manual).
 Once you have distribution installed don't forget to run it from Start menu for the first time to complete your newly installed Linux distribution is to create an account, including a User Name and Password.

 **macOS**